With everything else you have to think about, choosing your wedding flowers should be the fun part! Here are a few tips

-Some prefer designs that lean toward more romantic and less designed, with a larger focus on individual flowers as opposed to mixing and matching.
+Some will prefer designs that lean toward more romantic and less designed, with a larger focus on individual flowers as opposed to mixing and matching.
 Others are all about the mix.
 Finding the perfect inspiration for wedding flowers can and should be fun, but choosing and coordinating your stems can be a bit overwhelming.
 There are some easy-to-follow guidelines that are sure to keep you smiling through the process.

 - Are you decorating a chapel and reception hall?